CodeChoreographer/Modul295/README.md

 If you encounter issues while starting the application:

 - Ensure that all dependencies are correctly installed.
-- Check the settings in `application.properties`.
+- Check the settings in `application.yml`.
 - Verify the MySQL database connection and permissions.

 ## Support